cdcasey/theatrical-ui/README.md

 [Demo Video](https://youtu.be/6_qVLI79CWY)

 ## Stack
-While all of the information is contained withing this README, this project is split into two separate repositories:
+While all of the information is contained within this README, this project is split into two separate repositories:

 [TheatriCAL-UI](https://github.com/cdcasey/theatrical-ui)
 <br>